-There is particular pressure on water resources in the south east, where rainfall is generally lower and there are a greater number of people living in this area.
-Forecast changes in climate, along with changes to population and lifestyles, are expected to increase demand for water in the future.
+There is particular pressure on water resources in the southeast, where rainfall is generally lower and there are a greater number of people living in this area.
+Changes in climate, along with changes to population and lifestyles, are expected to increase demand for water in the future.

+Water delivered to our homes and businesses is treated and cleaned before we use it.
+This process as well as heating our water uses energy and contributes to our carbon emissions.
 There are a number of simple measures we can take to reduce the amount of water we use, which cumulatively can make a difference.
-Such measures can include fixing dripping taps, consider using more water efficient appliances and using water butts.
-The links at the bottom of the page include a number of tips and measures that you can consider.
+Such measures can include fixing dripping taps, consider using more water-efficient appliances and using water butts.
+The links on the page include a number of tips and measures that you can consider.

 You may also be able access additional advice and support from the company that supplies your water.
 We have provided links for the water supply companies that serve the majority of residents in the Borough.